1980 Northern Maori by-election

 The Northern Maori by-election of 1980 was a by-election for the Northern Maori electorate during the 39th New Zealand Parliament.
-It was prompted by the resignation of Matiu Rata, a former member of the Labour Party who was establishing a new group, Mana Motuhake.
+It was prompted on 29 April by the resignation of Matiu Rata, a former member of the Labour Party who was establishing a new group, Mana Motuhake.
 Rata believed that contesting a by-election would give him a mandate for his change of allegiance.
 In the end, however, his plan backfired when the seat was won by Bruce Gregory, his replacement as the Labour Party candidate.

 It was held the same day as another by-election in Onehunga.